prolike/prolike.io/_blueprints/gdpr-filedrop.md

 title: GDPR File Drop
 ---

-The client wants a self-hosted open source system for secure exchange of files with their clients and partners.
+A self-hosted open source system for secure exchange of files with clients and partners in a dropbox-like setup.
+Preventing GDPR compliant sensitive data to reach the unsecure email server.
 {: .kicker}

 ## Problem